2021-Energy-Climate-Hackathon/group_2/Data Processing/README.md

 Electricity Systems'.
 This lets us explore and anticipate the challenges energy systems may face under a warmer future climate.

-THis code was put together quickly during the Energy-Climate Hackathon 21-25 June 2021.
+This code was put together quickly during the Energy-Climate Hackathon 21-25 June 2021.
 It is not guaranteed to work as expected, and filepaths will need to be altered to match data location on your system.
 Planned update in future to improve portability, readability, reliability of this work, and to expand on